15 EASY & ENERGY BURSTING INDOOR GAMES AND ACTIVITIES FOR KIDS.

-Make a game out of this by encouraging your little one to chase and catch as many bubbles as they can.
+Make it a game by getting your child to pursue and capture as many bubbles as possible.

-Blow some and challenge your kids to pop them all before they touch the ground, prompting lots of jumping and diving.
+Blow some up and encourage your children to burst them all before they hit the floor, which will result in a lot of leaping and dashing.

 Have your kids twirl and twist their way around the room.
 Clear out open space, turn on high-energy music, and have a dance-off!

 Simply grab a mirror and perform different activities with your kid.

 - Talk about things you see in the mirror!